RafiullahRafi/TomatoLeaf_Disease_MultiAxisViT_Optimizers/README.md

-# Comparative Analysis of Optimization Algorithms for Tomato Leaf Disease Detection
+# AI-Based Multi-Axis Vision Transformer model with Optimizer Analysis for Tomato Leaf Disease Detection in Precision Agriculture
 This repository contains the implementation and experimental comparison of multiple optimization algorithms used with the Multi-Axis Vision Transformer (MaxViT) deep learning model for tomato leaf disease detection in the context of precision agriculture.